uctv9805/char-design-portfolio/README.md

 - Creative industry professionals looking for a freelance artist to collaborate with.
 - Any professional who requires a freelance artist to provide creative work within their own industry.
-- General public who are looking to commission a peice of work by a creative professional.
+- General public who are looking to commission a piece of work by a creative professional.
 - Followers of the artist who are looking for a piece of work creating for their own collection.

 ### User Stories:

-- As a user, As a user, I want to be able to navigate the page easily and be able to find what I am looking for.
+- As a user, I want to be able to navigate the page easily and be able to find what I am looking for.
 - As a user, I want to be able to see the artists work so I know what I can expect if I choose to collaborate with them.
 - As a user, I want to find out more about the artist to see if they are the right candidate for my commission.
 - As a user, I want to fill out the contact form in order to contact the artist.